m-carter16/powerapps-yaml/components/SearchBox/README.md

 ## Components Structure

-- `cntSearchBox`: Main container with border styling
+- `ctrSearchBox`: Main container with border styling
 - `icoSearch`: Search icon on the left
 - `txtSearchInput`: Text input field in the center
 - `btnClear`: Clear button on the right (visible when text exists)